 I fully realize that those who disagree with powerful female leadership will continue to do so regardless of my words in this blog.
 So I will instead address those women leaders whom I work with or know who are giving their lives for the cause of bringing Jesus’ redemption to those they lead.
 There are 34 on our staff team alone, not to mention thousands across the country and around the world who bravely embrace their calling despite the fact that ministry is all too often a man’s world.

 May I humbly remind you that you are called.
 Appointed.
 Maternal.
 Wise.
 Self-sufficient.
 Knowing.
 Good.
 Female…just like the church you lead.
 Just like the attributes of God that have caused so many to follow him.
 “His kindness leads to repentance.”
-People don’t respond because God dominates or rules over them; they respond because he is compassionate toward them, he holds them…he knows them, understands them, and cares for them…just like a mother…just like…a woman.
+People don’t respond because God dominates or rules over them; they respond because God is compassionate toward them, holds them…knows them, understands them, and cares for them…just like a mother…just like a woman.